t46/research-automation-perspective-paper/README.md

-# White Paper for Research Automation
+# Perspective Paper for Research Automation
-This is a white paper for research automation.
+This is a perspective paper for research automation.